rodriguezrps/recruitment-be-j1/README.md

 You will be asked to execute some of the tasks presented below.
 Each task suggests an estimated time for completion ( **ETC** ).

-First examine the code to understand the project structure.
-For a proficient Java 4 Spring developer this phase should not require more than 20-30 minutes.
+First, examine the code to understand the project structure.
+For a proficient Java+Spring developer this phase should not require more than 20-30 minutes.

 Then git clone the project to your development machine.